rpii/-wdio-html-reporter-pdf/README.md

 # wdio-html-reporter-pdf
 Generate a pdf from an html-report.
-Requires version 7.7.0 or later of wdio-html-nice-reporter to generate the html report
+Requires version 8.0.6 or later of wdio-html-nice-reporter to generate the html report
 #### Newest Features:

+    Upgrade: Set timeout to 0 to prevent timeouts
     Upgrade: update puppeteer version.
     Upgrade: rewritten in typescript, update puppeteer.